Time dispersion in quantum electrodynamics: Time dispersion in Quantum Electrodynamics

 As in the spin zero case:

 The result is the TQM form of the Dirac equation:

 \paragraph{Dirac propagator}

-Rather than parallel the SQM development to get the TQM form, we work in reverse: we apply the Machian hypothesis to form an ansatz for the TQM propagator, then verify the result is consistent with the TQM Dirac equation.
+To get the corresponding propagator we use the Machian hypothesis to form an ansatz for the TQM propagator then plug this ansatz in the equation to verify it is correct.

 First we observe that Dirac's approach had its roots in the Klein-Gordon equation: it was an attempt to get a version of the Klein-Gordon equation which did not have negative energy solutions.
+We can see this directly from the Dirac equation.
+Apply ${\cancel{p}+m}$ to it using $\cancel{p}\cancel{p}={p^{2}}$: